Q42/meteor-installable-web-app/README.md

 ## Installing

-`meteor add q42:installable-web-app`
+1. `meteor add q42:installable-web-app`
+2. Create homescreen icons in different sizes

-Add a `/public/manifest.json` file, containing information on your app.
-Here's an example:
+3. Add a `/public/manifest.json` file, containing information on your app.
+Below is an example.
+4. works best with `meteor add appcache` for offline caching of code
+5. works best with `meteor add ground:db` for offline caching of data

 ```
 {